-The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with UK adopted international accounting standards and applicable law and regulations.

 Company law requires the Directors to prepare Financial Statements for each financial year.
-Under that law the Directors are required to prepare the Financial Statements in accordance with International Accounting Standards and in conformity with the requirements of the Companies Act 2006.
-Under company law the Directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Under that law the Directors are required to prepare the Financial Statements in accordance with UK adopted international accounting standards.
+Under company law the Directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss for the Company for that period.